 - Does the parrot receive enough attention, stimulation, and exercise each day?

 - Have you trained the parrot to welcome human touch and interaction?

 - Could you be encouraging the parrot to bite by rewarding this behavior?

-Training a parrot not to bite isn’t an overnight process, so you’ll need to be patient and consistent.
-The intelligence level of parrots means they’ll eventually learn which boundaries mustn’t be crossed.
+Training a parrot not to bite isn’t an overnight process, so be patient and consistent.
+The intelligence level of parrots means they’ll eventually learn what boundaries mustn’t be crossed.